fix8developer/deploy-flask-postgresql-ubuntu-aws-ec2/README.md

         * `$ sudo ufw status`
         * `$ sudo ufw enable`
         * `$ sudo service ufw restart`

-        * **Note:** If using Amazon Lightsail, Amazon also applies a firewall, need to make sure the same ports are enabled in the Amazon console as well.
+            **Note:** If using Amazon EC2, Amazon also applies a firewall, need to make sure the same ports are enabled in the Amazon console as well.
 18. So we can access the server locally by downloading the SSH key pairs provided inside AWS account and then run:
     * `$ ssh ubuntu@<public-ip> -i .ssh/LightsailDefaultPrivateKey-eu-central-1.pem -p 2200`
 19. But now login as user **grader** locally run: :computer: